 Other types of marriages are illegal overt than a common law marriage (North Carolina).
 Grounds for annulment include the following:

-1. the marriage was between two people closer in relation that first cousins or double first cousins
+1. The marriage was between two people closer in relation than first cousins or double first cousins

 Valid Common Law Marriages (North Carolina)

-• the out of state jurisdiction had established common law marriage requirements
+• The of state jurisdiction had established common law marriage requirements